Skip to main content

 • The mysqldump tool installed.
 See the official MySQL documentation on how to install it.

-For the restore process, we recommend you pick a plan size that is large enough to store your data, so you can limit the downtime if you're performing a migration.
+• Recommended: Pick a plan size that is large enough to store your data, so you can limit the downtime if you're performing a migration.

 Back up the data